alphagov/styleguides/css.md

   ```

   **Why:** consistent measurements are better at ensuring all elements on the
-  page line up in a visually appealing manor.
+  page line up in a visually appealing manner.
 Pixels are used over `em` or `rem`
   because they are consistent and predictable.

 * Avoid using rem sizing